Scubbles - The Delta Drifter

 Personalities and Behaviors

-Scubble are simple creatures who choose to live safe and banal lives.
-Only the bare neccessities matter to them, as long as their basic needs are fufilled Scubbles have no dires to change their routine or travel.
-Scubbles is aloof towards humans, but they warm up to those who feed them.
+Scubbles are simple creatures who choose to live safe and banal lives.
+Only the bare necessities matter to them, as long as their basic needs are fulfilled Scubbles have no dire to change their routine or travel.
+Scubbles are aloof towards humans, but they warm up to those who feed them.

 History and Culture